GVSRehan/CyberSecurity-Research-UROP-Project/README.md

 Feature selection complexity: Identifying which network attributes strongly correlate with attack types was challenging due to high dimensionality and multicollinearity.

+Note
+All the results, performance metrics, datasets, and detailed simulations have been documented comprehensively in .docx format and are included in the project repository for reference.

 Model generalization: Ensuring models did not overfit the training data and performed well on unseen data demanded rigorous validation and tuning.

 Computational resource limitations: Some algorithms required significant computation time and memory, which constrained experimentation on limited hardware.